mtumilowicz/scala-zio2-partially-applied-types-workshop/README.txt

 * goals of this workshop
 * workshop plan
     1. implement `ZIOCustom.serviceWithZIO` to infer `R`, `E`, `A` types
-        * it may be valuable to first take a look at: https://github.com/mtumilowicz/scala-cats-functional-dependency-injection-workshop
+        * it may be valuable to first take a look at: https://github.com/mtumilowicz/scala-cats-functional-dependency-injection-workshop#izumi-tag
-            * chapter about tags
     1. implement `TransactionService.inTransaction` to infer `R`, `E`, `A` types

 ## partially applied arguments
-* some analogy to partially applied types
+* there is some analogy to partially applied types
     * good to set intuition
 * example
     * problem
         ```